[UPDATED: please scroll]

 And then, around noon CEST, Wilayat Sinai claimed responsability for the attack saying that its militants had mounted 15 simultaneous attacks on military sites, including “martyrdom operations” on Al-Arish’s officers club and two checkpoints in Sheikh Zuweid “in a blessed invasion”:

-A local woman and her 15-year-old daughter have been killed, and five people from a single family injured in the ongoing clashes.
+A local woman and her 15-year-old daughter are dead, and five people from a single family injured in the ongoing clashes.
 People from Sheikh Zuweid also report that cars and militants with ISIS flags are roaming the streets.
-Locals having witnessed the attacks report:
+Locals having witnessed the attacks, report:

 Fake imagery spreads during the evolving situation